Best Online Savings Accounts for 2025

 This is a significant increase from the traditional 0.07% offered by most traditional banks.
 In addition, there are no fees associated with Current’s savings account.
 This makes it an ideal option for those looking to save money.

-Current also has a slew of other features, such as a debit card that offers cash back, overdraft protection, a debit card for kids, getting paid 2 days early, and a cash advance feature.
+Current also has a slew of other features, such as a debit card that offers cash back, overdraft protection, a debit card for kids, getting paid 2 days early, and a cash advance feature of up to $750.

 Axos: Best for ATM access